First published 07.06.2018; last updated 12.01.2022

 Strawberry Thief, 26 Broad St, city centre, BS1 2HG – a somewhat convincing attempt to recreate a Belgian cafe in Bristol helped no end by the view out over the Art Nouveau Everard Printworks.
 Mostly imported beer so can be pricey but there are bargains to be had, and more mainstream local ales and lagers if Tripel isn’t your thing.
 (Notes.)

-The Good Measure, 2b Chandos Road, Redland, BS6 6PE – the in-town tap for local brewery Good Chemistry which opened in December 2018.
+The Good Measure, 2b Chandos Road, Redland, BS6 6PE – the in-town tap for local brewery Good Chemistry.
 Minimal but not sparse, with a small but carefully chosen selection of keg and cask beers, including Timothy Taylor Landlord on our last visit – a real statement of intent alongside the hazy IPAs.

 The Plough, 223 Easton Road, Easton, BS5 0EG – a large backstreet pub just off the Bristol-Bath cycle path.
 Hippy vibes, St Pauli obsession, pickled onion monster munch, and a sensible beer range for the location.

 The Annexe, Seymour Road, Bishopston, BS7 9EQ – a strange pub in a permanent temporary structure behind its twin pub, the Sportsman.
-Social club tendencies but very pubby nonetheless with an outstanding line-up of classic ales: Hophead, London Pride, Landlord as standard, and occasional gems such as Batham’s.
+Social club tendencies but very pubby nonetheless with an outstanding line-up of classic ales: Hophead, London Pride, Landlord as standard, and occasional guests.
 Good value pizzas, all the sports.
-In the process of being acquired by Wickwar but hopefully they won’t change it too much.

 The Oxford, 120-122 Oxford Road, Totterdown, BS3 4RL – community local, cult favourite, and Good Beer Guide regular.
-Students and elderly ska-fans on our last visit, with Bristol Beer Factory milk stout on cask.
+Students and elderly ska-fans on one memorable visit, with Bristol Beer Factory milk stout on cask.

 BrewDog, 58 Baldwin St, city centre, BS1 1QW – it’s a BrewDog bar, with all that entails, but the beer range is wide, the service efficient, and the view positively Parisian.